judedaryl/alfred-and-the-bats/README.md

 ### Bats

-Worker bats, does all the grunt work
+Worker bats, does all the grunt work.
+Contains a docker-in-docker service, so that we can run builds in containers inside the container for isolation and to ensure consistent behavior of the scripts.

 ### Build-Kits

-Instruction sets for building
+Instruction sets for building.
+Contains:
+* detection script
+* compilation script
+  * tests
+  * static code analysis
+  * vulnerability analysis
+  * compiling binaries
+* deployment script
+* specify docker image for each script????

 ### Deploy where?